npnl/isles_2022/README.md

-# ISLES 2022 - Getting Started
+# ATLAS (ISLES 2022) Challenge - Getting Started
-This repository provides detailed information for obtaining data associated with ISLES 2022, along with examples of how to use BIDSIO to load batches and write out data in the format expected by the automatic evaluator.
+This repository provides detailed information for obtaining data associated with the ATLAS challenge at ISLES/MICCAI, along with examples of how to use BIDSIO to load batches and write out data in the format expected by the automatic evaluator.

 ## Installation